super7ramp/croiseur/croiseur-cli/README.md

   solver      Solve crosswords and list available solvers clue        Get crossword clues and list available clue providers puzzle      Manage saved puzzles

+First time with Croiseur?
+Try this out:

+        croiseur-cli solver run --size 4x4

+This command will generate your first square grid!
+Next step: Discover the options and the examples of the 'solver run' subcommand with:

+        croiseur solver run --help
 ```

 ### Installation